 Christy Elkins began working for the Department in 2018.
 She assists the Chairperson in the daily operation of the main office; prepares required University forms, contracts, reports, and documentation; and manages the arrangements for the Schick lecture series.
 She also assists faculty in the preparation of course materials, coordinates travel contracts, and prepares materials for the Bash, Dreiser, Landini, and Schick speaker series.
 Most importantly, however, she is an invaluable resource person for teachers and students in the Department.

 Elaine Farrugia is a full-time Instructor in the Department of English.
 She earned her MFA in Fiction from Arizona State University in 2006 and has since taught a variety of courses in composition, creative writing, and creative nonfiction.
 Her poetry and prose have appeared in Puerto del Sol and Another Chicago Magazine, and her current writing projects reflect her experience as the child of Maltese immigrants.

 - MFA, Arizona State University, 2006

 - BA, Knox College, 2001

-Michael Harrold has been an Instructor since 2012, but he has taught composition at Indiana State University since 1997.
+Michael Harrold was an Instructor from 2012 to 2019 and became a Senior Instructor in 2020, but he has taught composition at Indiana State University since 1997.
 He graduated from Indiana State University in 1987 with a BS degree in English and minor in Creative Writing and in 1994 with an MA degree in English.
-His primary teaching responsibilities are English 101, English 105, English 107 and English 305 (both on campus and online).
+His primary teaching responsibilities are English 105, English 107, and English 305 (both on campus and online).
 He was Associate Editor or Editor of Indiana English from 1999 to 2004.
 Michael won the Dean’s Educational Excellence Award in 2000 and the Residential Life Recognition for Excellence in Teaching First-Year Students in 2012.

 - MA, Indiana State University, 1994